daerduoCarey/PyTorchEMD/README.md

 ## Author

 The cuda code is originally written by Haoqiang Fan.
-The PyTorch version is modified by Kaichun Mo.
+The PyTorch wrapper is written by Kaichun Mo.
+Also, Jiayuan Gu provided helps.

 ## License